 I cannot believe I have been abroad in Granada, Spain for two months now.
 In August I stepped off the plane a full fledged American, but now I think I may have some Spanish blood pulsing through my veins.
-Here are a fgew tips on how to stop standing out like a sore thumb, and start looking like a local.

 1) Actually get ready for class